johnfmorton/SuperGeekery-Tag-Stripper/README.md

 ### Preserve Specific Tags

-Removes all HTML tags except those tags passed in through a 'tags' parameter.
+Removes all HTML tags except those tags passed in through a `tags` parameter.
 Multiple tags are passed in separated by the pipe | character, sometimes referred to as the OR operator.
-The 'tags' parameter is optional, so it in essence operates like exp:tagstripper:stripAllTags.
-The 'tags' parameter can also take a regexp range, for example, passing in 'h[1-3]' would strip out h1, h2, h3, but not touch h4, h5, etc.
+The `tags` parameter is optional, so it in essence operates like `exp:tagstripper:stripAllTags`.
+The `tags` parameter can also take a regexp range, for example, passing in `h[1-3]` would strip out h1, h2, h3, but not touch h4, h5, etc.

 Before: